John C. Reynolds: Academic work

 Reynolds's main research interest was in the area of programming language design and associated specification languages, especially concerning formal semantics.
 He invented the polymorphic lambda calculus (System F) and formulated the property of semantic parametricity; the same calculus was independently discovered by Jean-Yves Girard.
 He wrote a seminal paper on definitional interpreters, which clarified early work on continuations and introduced the technique of defunctionalization.
 He applied category theory to programming language semantics.
 He defined the programming languages Gedanken and Forsythe, known for their use of intersection types.
 He worked on a separation logic to describe and reason about shared mutable data structures.

-Reynolds created an elegant, idealized formulation of the programming language ALGOL, which exhibits ALGOL's syntactic and semantic purity, and is used in programming language research.
-It also made a convincing methodologic argument regarding the suitability of local effects in the context of call-by-name languages, in contrast with the global effects used by call-by-value languages such as ML.
+Reynolds created an idealized formulation of the programming language ALGOL, which exhibits ALGOL's syntactic and semantic purity, and is used in programming language research.
+It also made a methodologic argument regarding the suitability of local effects in the context of call-by-name languages, in contrast with the global effects used by call-by-value languages such as ML.
 The conceptual integrity of the language made it one of the main objects of semantic research, along with Programming Computable Functions (PCF) and ML.

 He was an editor of journals such as the Communications of the ACM and the Journal of the ACM.
 In 2001, he was appointed a Fellow of the Association for Computing Machinery (ACM).
 He won the ACM SIGPLAN Programming Language Achievement Award in 2003, and the Lovelace Medal from the British Computer Society in 2010.